 Remember to pair these foods with good fatty acids to ensure you are actually utilizing them well.
 If you are not well versed on which fats are optimal, please read my post here on; ‘What Fats You Should Be Consuming.’
 Raw milk dairy products (not pasteurized or homogenized), cultured dairy and cheeses are an excellent source.
 Pastured eggs are rich in a wide array of nutrients that all synergistically support each other.

 Dark leafy greens, sea vegetables, oysters, even butter and liver.
-If you are familiar with the foods recommended in ‘Nourishing Traditions’ and make sure to get a balanced diet from them you are likely getting the minerals your body needs.
+If you are familiar with the foods recommended in ‘Nourishing Traditions’ and make sure to get a balanced diet from them it is possible to obtain the minerals your body needs.
 Just remember that there are co-factors to consider when your body shows signs of deficiencies.
 (Source: my notes and studies from The Nutritional Therapy Association.)